zincio/apidocs/source/includes/_products.md

 product_id | String | The retailer's unique identifier for the product

 # Get product prices

+Get information about all the offers for a particular product, including seller name, item price, shipping price, condition, seller reputation, and more.

 > Example product offers request